ElanaPearl/elanapearl.github.io/_posts/2025-10-22-the-bug-that-taught-me-pytorch.md

 <summary><b>Understanding Adam's Algorithm (click to collapse if familiar)</b></summary>
 <div markdown="1">

-### Two Problems with Vanilla SGD
+### Problems with Vanilla SGD

-Standard gradient descent (SGD) updates all parameters the same way:
+SGD updates all parameters the same way:

 ```python
 # SGD: one learning rate for everything
 param = param - learning_rate * gradient
 ```

-This creates two fundamental problems:
+This has a few problems:<d-footnote>SGD has other problems too (hence all the optimizer research), but these are the ones Adam addresses.</d-footnote>

 1. **Different parameters need different learning rates.**
    Some parameters might consistently get gradients around 1000 while others get 0.01.
 With SGD's fixed learning rate, you're stuck: either you move too slowly on small gradients or you overshoot wildly on large ones.